 Students must choose between the following:

-- General Political Science Major
+- Political Science Major

-- Public Administration Concentration
+- Public and Nonprofit Administration Major

 It is recommended that all political science majors enroll in PSC 280 during their sophomore year.